careylzh/simple_C_shell/README.md

 # simple_C_shell
 Task 3 is cray cray

-2 branches with unrelated histories because i:
+There were 2 branches had unrelated histories because i:

 git clone an existing repository, initialised new repo with readmefile, changed remote branch to this branch